tobyhodges/fair-research-software/episodes/08-code-correctness.md

 After completing this episode, participants should be able to:

 -   Explain why code testing is important and how this supports FAIR software.
 -   Describe the different types of software tests (unit tests, integration tests, regression tests).
--   Implement unit tests to verify that function(s) behave as expected using the Python testing framework `pytest`.
+-   Implement unit tests to verify that function behave as expected using the Python testing framework `pytest`.
--   Interpret the output from `pytest` to identify which function(s) are not behaving as expected.
+-   Interpret the output from `pytest` to identify which functions are not behaving as expected.
 -   Write tests using typical values, edge cases and invalid inputs to ensure that the code can handle extreme values and invalid inputs appropriately.
 -   Evaluate code coverage to identify how much of the codebase is being tested and identify areas that need further tests.

 :::